-- a) Deal with the complaint itself in consultation with the Principal(s) and parties of the school(s) concerned. - b) Refer it to the Sport BOP Misconduct Complaints Review Committee. - c) Refer it to the Delivery Partner. - d) In the absence of any established Delivery Partner process or a request by the Delivery Partner that Sport BOP deal with a complaint, then the Sport BOP Rangatahi Strategic Director may choose to deal with it themselves in consultation with the Principal(s) of the school(s) involved or refer it to a Sport BOP Complaints Review Committee for their consideration and determination.
+- a) Deal with the complaint itself in consultation with the parties of the school(s) concerned, which may include the Principal(s). - b) Refer it to the Sport BOP Misconduct Complaints Review Committee. - c) Refer it to the Delivery Partner. - d) In the absence of any established Delivery Partner process or a request by the Delivery Partner that Sport BOP deal with a complaint, then the Sport BOP Rangatahi Strategic Director may choose to deal with it themselves in consultation with the Principal(s) of the school(s) involved or refer it to a Sport BOP Complaints Review Committee for their consideration and determination.